Tavira Intro > 1 week > Day Trips > Tavira Beaches > Airport To Tavira > Tavira Sights > Barril Beach > Algarve Intro

 When to visit Tavira?

-The height of the tourist season is from June until the end of August but the weather is suitable for spending time on the beaches from early May until the end of September.
-During the height of the tourist season hotels do sell out and accommodation and flights must be booked well in advance.
-Spring and autumn are great seasons to visit the region, with long bright days but without the intense summer sun or summer time crowds.
-Winters in the Algarve are mild and unpredictable, with an equal number of sunny days as wet or grey days.
-Tavira is a major town with a large permanent population, so outside of the tourist season most restaurants and cafes will be open.
+The height of the tourist season is from June until the end of August, but the weather is suitable for spending time on the beaches from early May until the end of September.
+Spring and autumn are great seasons to visit the region, with long bright days but without the intense summer sun or summertime crowds.

 The average weather of Tavira